kyma-project/community/internal/proposals/logs/streams/README.md

 ## Golang
 Requirements for Library:
 - format the logs in JSON and text
-- ability to set timestamp format
+- ability to set timestamp format RFC3339
+- ability to suppress logs by level

 Considered Logging libraries for Go:
 - Zap